JudeDylan/judedylan.github.io/content/Wonderwall.md

 A cover of this classic from Oasis.

 Track was recorded and edited by me, as well as the instruments, and the amazing Josh is on vocals.

+This took me a fair while to edit, however I'm quite proud of the outcome, hope whoever listens likes it!

 {{< youtube 8yun6Zf3VCE >}}
 <br/>